-Our course aims to provide you with the knowledge and transferable skills needed by any student of the health and life sciences.
-This approach prepares you for the changes in the profession, which will inevitably occur during your career, and it enables you to undertake and enjoy lifelong learning and continuing professional development.
+This course also aims to provide you with the knowledge and transferable skills needed by any student of the health and life sciences.
+This approach prepares you for the changes in the profession, and it enables you to undertake and enjoy lifelong learning and continuing professional development.
 Such an approach means you will not be isolated from other career options.

 GOC registration is required in order to practice optometry.
 Achieving a Second Division Honours Degree (2:2) or better and achieving a Certificate of Professional Competence at Stage 1 will allow you to enter your pre-registration placement.
-A Certificate of Professional Competence at Stage 2 (the end of your pre-registration placement) is required to be placed on the Optician’s Register.
-If you fail to obtain a 2:2 degree or better, you will not be able to begin your pre-registration period directly.
+A Certificate of Professional Competence at Stage 2 (the end of your pre-registration placement) is required to be placed on the GOC Register.

 |Typical places available||The School typically has approx 20 places available.|